open-data/opengov/docs/drupal9-admin-testplan.md

 <ol>
 <li class="task-list-item">
-  <h3>Editing your account information and parameters - In the "Edit" option within your User Account page, you should be able to:</h3>
+  <h3>Editing an accounts information and permissions - In the "Edit" option within a User Account page, you should be able to:</h3>
   <ul>
     <li>
     - [ ]